quixio/quix-docs/docs/integrations/databases/influxdb/replacing-flux.md

 ---
 title: Replacing Flux with Quix Streams
-description: Shows how to use Quix Streams to replace Flux to perform filtering, aggregations, downsampling, and conversion of complex data to JSON.
+description: Shows how to use Quix Streams and Python to replace Flux to perform filtering, aggregations, downsampling, and conversion of complex data to JSON.
 search:
   boost: 3
 ---